Our school’s Attendance Policy is given to the parents of all new entrants and is available from our school office or our school’s website.

 - improve their social skills

 If your child is away from school for any reason you should inform us by telephone giving the reason for the absence.
 You must inform us as soon as possible if your child is absent because of a contagious illness.
 The school operates a ‘First Day Response’ system where if a message has not been received on the first day of absence the School Office will contact you.
-If a reason is not received for your child’s absence then a ‘Reason for Absence’ form will be sent home for you to complete.
-If this is not returned and no reason for the absence is given then the absence will be recorded as unauthorised.
+If a reason is not received for your child’s absence the school office will text, email or telephone you.
+If a reason is still not received then the absence will be recorded as unauthorised.
 Once a reason for absence is received it is the school that decides whether to accept the reason and authorise the absence.

-Parents are requested to try to make routine Doctor’s and Dentist’s appointments outside of school time.
+Parents should make routine Doctor’s and Dentist’s appointments outside of school time.

 The Attendance Improvement Officer comes into our school twice a term to check the registers and may follow up any unexplained or unauthorised absences.